sahiliamsso/docs/source/authn-guide/twiliosms.md

 ## Adding Libraries

-Pure Python libraries, can be added to `/opt/tomcat/conf/python`, jar files can be added to `/var/gluu/webapps/oxauth/libs`.
+Pure Python libraries, can be added to `/opt/gluu/python/libs`, jar files can be added to  `/opt/gluu/jetty/oxauth/lib/ext`.

 **Note:** jar files should be added within chroot.
-And not in the main `/var/` of the system.

 ## Testing

-When the scripting is done, you can test the script by print the statments to oxtrust.log under `/opt/gluu/jetty/identity/oxtrust.log`.
+When the scripting is done, you can test the script by print the statments to oxtrust.log under `/opt/gluu/jetty/identity/logs/oxtrust.log`.

 And by prefix the logs, will help to find the script at ease using tail command `tail -f | grep <prefix>`, the prefix logs will